-The Czech Republic provides scholarships for studies pursued both in the Czech language (in Bachelor's and Master's study programmes) and in the English language (in follow-up Master's and Doctoral study programmes).
+The Czech Republic provides scholarships for studies pursued both in the Czech language (in Master's study programmes) and in the English language (in follow-up Master's and Doctoral study programmes).
 Scholarships for studies in the Czech language are granted taking into account the list of recommended fields of study, updated according to the needs of specific countries, and also with regard to ongoing development cooperation projects.
 Applicants can also receive funding for a one-year-long language and preparatory course.
 Scholarships for study programmes in the English language are granted only in the selected study programmes.

 Scholarship awards under bilateral international agreements